 Buyers cite range anxiety as one of the main reasons for not considering an electric model as their next car.
 And yet, an EV is often an adequate daily driver that can get you to and from work with ease.
 Most offer well over 100 miles of driving range, though there are some exceptions.
-The new electric car with the least driving range is the Smart Fortwo; it can travel for just 58 miles on a charge.
-At the other end of the spectrum, Tesla’s Model S Long Range goes 335 miles between charges.
-The Chevrolet Bolt is certified for 238 miles, but the best value for your money is either the Chevrolet Bolt or the Hyundai Kona, which offer 259 and 258 miles of range, respectively, while starting at under $40,000.
+The new electric car with the least driving range is the Mini Cooper SE; it can travel for just 110 miles on a charge.
+At the other end of the spectrum, Tesla’s Model S offers an EPA-estimated 391-mile range.
+The best value for your money is either the Chevrolet Bolt or the Hyundai Kona, which offer 259 and 258 miles of range, respectively, while starting at under $40,000.

 You might not achieve the range figure stated by your car’s manufacturer, just like you might not hit the EPA’s miles-per-gallon number if you drive a gasoline-powered model.
 The final figure will largely depend on how and where you drive.
-The accessories you use during your commute and the outside temperature will also have an effect on your range.
-The American Automobile Association (AAA) notably found that freezing temperatures decrease the range of an electric car by about 40 percent.
+The accessories you use during your commute and the outside temperature will also affect your range.
+The American Automobile Association (AAA) notably found that freezing temperatures decrease the range of an electric car by about 40%.

 While battery-electric cars are proudly marketed as zero-emissions vehicle, keep in mind the electricity that powers them needs to come from somewhere.
 Electricity doesn’t grow on trees, after all.
-It often comes from coal-burning power plants scattered across the country.
+It sometimes comes from coal-burning power plants scattered across the country.

-Drivers looking to get their energy from a cleaner sources can harness the power of the sun by purchasing solar panels.
+Drivers looking to get their energy from cleaner sources can harness the power of the sun by purchasing solar panels.
 Not only is this better for the environment, but it will help lower your electricity bill.
 Speaking of, electric car owners should expect to pay more for electricity, but this will more often than not be offset by lower maintenance costs, and by the elimination of gasoline consumption.
 It’s important to remember that electricity rates vary state to state and can depend on whether or not you’re charging during peak times.